 One of the biggest challenges that many IT teams face is getting management approval to hire more staff.
 If you’re planning to lobby your boss for more staff, here are a few ways to increase your chances of success.

-It’s hard to get approval to hire more staff if your company is in the middle of budget cuts or a busy period.
+Choose the right time: It’s hard to get approval to hire more staff if your company is in the middle of budget cuts or a busy period.
 Time your requests carefully, and pick an appropriate moment to make your approach.

-Map out your current team strengths, roles, and responsibilities against actual workloads, time spent, and backlog.
+Assess your current situation: Map out your current team strengths, roles, and responsibilities against actual workloads, time spent, and backlog.
 Use data to point out exactly where the gaps are — and how another team member will help fill those gaps.

-Be clear about what you’re asking for — how many staff, for which IT roles, and their estimated salaries.
+Have a clear proposal: Be clear about what you’re asking for — how many staff, for which IT roles, and their estimated salaries.
 It also helps to specify (and quantify) the business and operational benefits of filling these roles.

-If management is not ready or able to commit to full-time hires, try offering alternative suggestions such as hiring part-time contract staff or outsourcing certain functions.
+Have a backup plan: If management is not ready or able to commit to full-time hires, try offering alternative suggestions such as hiring part-time contract staff or outsourcing certain functions.

 Survival tips for understaffed IT teams